Gingeraffe2207/Portfolio/README.md

-# SongList
+# Portfolio
-bones of a working MP4 player / playlist builder.
+All of my projects I have been working on.